bradleysmith/mermaid/docs/requirementDiagram.md

 ### Relationship
-Relationships are comprised of a source node, destination node, and relationship type.
+Relationships comprise source node, destination node, and relationship type.

 Each follows the definition format of